 Most resolutions involve routine matters of business and the expectation would be for managers to vote for the majority of proposals.
+The Fund operates a securities lending program.
+Where shares are out on loan at the time of the company meeting, proxies are not lodged.
 The tables above show how votes were actually cast.